The Department of Nursing

-- Provide a program of study designed for students who wish to qualify to sit for the National Council Licensure Examination for the Practical Nurse (NCLEX- PN).
+- To provide a program of study for candidates who qualify to sit for the National Council License Examination (NCLEX-PN)

-- Prepare the graduate to practice as a beginning Nurse at the technical level under the direction of the Registered Nurse.
+- Prepare the graduate to provide skilled nursing care tasks and procedures under the direction of the RN.

 Applicants to the Certificate in Practical Nurse Program at Medgar Evers College must: